 Nuclear reactor core.
-The reactor core is a bounded region, where a neutron multiplication occurs and where chain reaction take place.
-The reactor core contains especially the nuclear fuel (fuel assemblies), the moderator and the control rods.
+The reactor core is a bounded region where neutron multiplication occurs and where a chain reaction takes place.
+The reactor core contains especially the nuclear fuel (fuel assemblies), the moderator, and the control rods.

 - Lower support structure.

 - Surveillance capsule assembly.
 The capsules contain reactor vessel steel specimens obtained during vessel fabrication and are withdrawn periodically from the reactor vessel.